WHAKA 100 Event Rules

 - All participants must wear a helmet approved by NZ/AUS safety standards or similar International standards.

-- Headphones, earpieces or portal speakers are NOT permitted during the event.
+- Headphones, earpieces and portal speakers are NOT permitted to be worn during the event.
+The exception are bone conducting headphones that do not obstruct the ear.

 - A participant may only dispose of rubbish at rubbish drop locations at 26, 50 and 76km.